-While the pen takes a bit to get use to, you can easily place the beads in the holes with your hand instead of using the included tool.
+While the pen takes a bit to get used to, you can easily place the beads in the holes with your hand instead of using the included tool.
 Miss P and I find it easier to use our fingers to place the beads.
-With the bead pen we tend to knock all the other beads placed all over the place.
+With the bead pen, we tend to knock all the other beads placed all over the place.

 How long does it take for aqua beads to dry?

 Let dry for an hour or two.
-Once off the receiver tray we suggest allowing to dry overnight for best results.
+Once off the receiver tray, we suggest allowing it to dry overnight for best results.

 Parts and Pieces